sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-abrt</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A utility for viewing problems that have occurred with the system
+Short desc    : A utility for viewing problems that have occurred with the system
 URL          : https://github.com/abrt/gnome-abrt
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : A GNOME application allows users to browse through detected problems and
+Descript     : A GNOME application allows users to browse through detected problems and
              : provides them with convenient way for managing these problems.
 ```